What does “OrphanAnesthesia” stand for?

 Why are the guidelines published in English?

-At its inception, OrphanAnaesthesia was planned as primarily a European project.
-The decision to publish the guidelines in English was made to facilitate international collaboration, dissemination, adoption, and endorsement.
-Translations into other languages are encouraged; non-English speaking authors are asked to provide translation into their native language.
+OrphanAnaesthesia was planned originally as primarily a European project.
+The decision to publish the recommendations in English was made to facilitate international collaboration, dissemination, adoption, and endorsement.
+Now, it is already a completely international project.
+Translations into other languages are our next aim, and we are happy about anaesthetists ready to provide translation into their native language.

 How can I contribute to OrphanAnesthesia?